Versent/react-starter/readme.md

 ## Isues:

-- HMR not working anymore
+- HMR doesnt work anymore

 - Wepback dev server only work when editing files in VM, (can't use Sublime in host computer) Possible fix: Using webpack watch instead

 ## TODO:

+- Fix HMR
 - Production webpack
 - Using production version of seamless-immutable
 - Test using CI